 Financially Preparing for Parenthood

-Understand where your dollars are going, eliminate unneeded expenses and make adjustments where needed.
+The first steps to defining your budget and savings strategy is to firmly understand where your dollars are going, eliminate unneeded expenses and make adjustments where needed.
 Prioritization is key so you’re spending money on what’s most important and avoiding the unnecessary expenditures.
 Having a baby changes both your life and your budget.
 This is the time to begin thinking of your immediate expenses (diapers, baby food, etc.) as well as the large one-time expenses and impacts (the hospital bill, maternity and paternity leave, baby items, etc.)